-For natural gas, liquids and weather transactions, the TAGG transaction numbers are documented on the deal tickets.
+For natural gas, liquids and weather transactions, the SITARA/TAGG transaction numbers are documented on the deal tickets.
 Once input, one deal ticket duplicate for every trade is distributed to the Deal Confirmation group and another duplicate is distributed to Risk Management.
 For all transactions, one duplicate is distributed by the trader directly to the applicable Risk Management Book Administrator(s) for input, and then forwarded to the Deal Confirmation group.

 When transactions are input into the various systems, the relevant counterparty information (e.g., name, address, contact) is obtained from the Global Counterparty database.
-Global Counterparty feeds this information into the TAGG.
+Global Counterparty feeds this information into the TAGG and SITARA systems.
 All of these systems feed into an ORACLE database.
 Although ORACLE is discussed as a single database, it is important to note that separate ORACLE databases are maintained for each product line.

 Input Verification